cellml/libcellml/docs/reference/inform/inform6_1.rst

           example below this is the :code:`twoLitrePot` value passed to the :code:`units_ref` attribute.

-      You can read the import statement below as: "retrieve the :code:`Units` named :code:`twoLitrePot` from the file :code:`paint_pot_sizes.cellml`, and store it here in this model under the name :code:`potOfPaint` ".
+      Thus we can read the import statement below as: "retrieve the :code:`Units` named :code:`twoLitrePot` from the file :code:`paint_pot_sizes.cellml`, and store it here in this model under the name :code:`potOfPaint` ".